-Council is trialling a 12 month membership with Compost Community to provide residents with the opportunity to purchase a wide range of compost bins and worm farms at wholesale prices with free delivery to your door.
+Moreland residents can purchase a compost bin or worm farm through the Compost Community program.
+The program offers a wide range of compost bins and worm farms at wholesale prices with free delivery to your door.

 Simply to go the Compost Community website and 'join' to create a user account.
 Then go to the 'order' tab and click on 'Moreland' to see the wide range of products on offer.
 Prices range from $36 to $143 for a compost bin and from $49 to $140 for a worm farm, depending on the size and model you choose.